-The CDCP (Centrálny depozitár cenných papierov SR, a. s.) and the NCDCP (Národný centrálny depozitár cenných papierov, a. s.) (jointly as the "Central Depositories" or individually as the "Central Depository") are central systems for recording book entered securities.
-The Central Depositories operate on a membership principle, similar to the BCPB.
-The members of the Central Depositories involve (i) securities brokers who have been granted prior approval from the NBS, (ii) the NBS, as well as (iii) other central depositories, foreign or Slovak.
+The CDCP (Centrálny depozitár cenných papierov SR, a. s.) is a central system for recording bookentered securities.
+The Central Depository operates on a membership principle, similar to the BCPB.
+The members of the Central Depository involve (i) securities brokers who have been granted prior approval from the NBS, (ii) the NBS, and (iii) other central depositories.

-If a securities owner wishes to actively trade with securities (or undertake transfers from former accounts with the Securities Center ("SCP"), or sales or gifts, or through inheritance), such owner must open an account either (i) with the Central Depository, or (ii) with a member of the respective Central Depository ("Clients Brokerage Account") and realize all instructions only through such a member or through a securities broker who has a contract with a member of the respective Central Depository to provide such services.
+If a securities owner wishes to actively trade with securities (or undertake transfers from former accounts with the Securities Center (SCP), or sales or gifts, or through inheritance), such owner must open an account either (i) with the Central Depository, or (ii) with a member of the respective Central Depository ("Clients Brokerage Account") and realize all instructions only through such a member or through a securities broker who has a contract with a member of the respective Central Depository to provide such services.

 A member of the Central Depository will then record all data concerning the securities and its members on this Client Brokerage Account.
-In addition, the member of a Central Depository has an individual account (účet majiteľa) opened with the Central Depositories.
-The Central Depositories open accounts for each member of the Central Depositories, as well as for state administrative bodies, upon their request.
+In addition, the member of a Central Depository has an individual account (účet majiteľa) opened with the Central Depository.
+The Central Depository opens accounts for each member of the Central Depository, as well as for state administrative bodies, upon their request.